chloepei867/Dungeon-Game/README.md

 ## Features

-* Creates random dungeon maps with different random seed.
+* Created random dungeon maps with different random seed.
 * Designed and implemented HUD (player's HP, time and tile descriptions) and GUI with StdDraw for users to play the game with keyboard and displaying game information.
-* Game can be saved and loaded again.
+* Games can be saved and loaded again.
-* Player can collect coins to increase their HP.
+* Players can collect coins to increase their HP.
-* Player need to get to the door(the yellow square) before time runs out to win the game.
+* Players need to get to the door(the yellow square) before time runs out to win the game.

 ![1674431225236](image/README/1674431225236.png)